UniMath/agda-unimath/src/order-theory/closed-intervals-posets.lagda.md

       ( ind-Σ (leq-prop-Poset X))
 ```

-### The map from inhabited closed intervals to subtypes is injective
+### The map from closed intervals to subtypes is injective

 ```agda
 module _